secretstartups/handbook/support/workflows/working-on-tickets.html.md

 ## Assigning tickets

-When you begin work on a new ticket, as your first step please assign the ticket to yourself.
-In the SGG environment, that shouldn't stop anybody from collaborating with you on the ticket.
-What it will do is let others know that you have taken responsibility for the ticket, allowing them to help you or to move on to another new ticket.
+When you begin work on a new ticket, as your first step please assign the ticket to yourself using the `take it` button.
+In the SGG environment, that shouldn't prevent anybody from collaborating with you on the ticket.
+What it _**will**_ do is signal that you're the DRI for providing a great customer experience, as the ticket progresses towards `Status: Solved`.
+This enables other team members seeking to assign themselves New ticket/s from the queue, to move on to reviewing the next New unassigned ticket.

 *NOTE: The SLA clock continues to run until you've sent a public response to the user!*